kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. A laceration <3cm in parenchymal depth
 	E. A subcapsular haematoma involving 10–50% surface area

+#### Answer: C. A non-bleeding laceration of the liver seen on CT with associated splenic trauma - ?

 ### Q3.38
-After blunt abdominal trauma diagnostic peritoneal lavage is indicated:
+After blunt abdominal trauma diagnostic peritoneal lavage (DPL) is indicated:

     A. In a patient with an altered sensorium from a head injury
 	B. In a patient with a previous midline laparotomy scar